PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 sequential direct regression completed with `981 passed, 5 deselected, 2 warnings in 122.78s`.

+QLinearConv was moved mechanically to `op_builders/qlinear_conv.py`.
+The mixed UINT8 activation / INT8 filter fixture retains its pre-extraction fingerprint `c752a5b1e31744e65d483733f55a688f2189d6bf11436cabd498cfc6a2ef5019` (17 operators, 29 tensors).
+Focused mixed-dtype runtime, filter layout, explicit/symbolic padding, dynamic-batch, and unknown-rank checks pass through the new import path.

+ConvInteger was moved mechanically to `op_builders/conv_integer.py`.
+Its pre-extraction fingerprint remains `587f53091ce42815e43946d7b73324fe31ec7d5aeb1c3d2d749097351106dfb5` (7 operators, 13 tensors), and its focused builtin lowering check remains unchanged.
+With all builders extracted, `op_builders/quantized.py` was renamed to `op_builders/quantized_common.py`; it now exposes only shared quantization, shape, padding, and requantization primitives.
+All family imports and the TensorFlow-free architecture boundary use the new common-module name.
+The complete quantized family fingerprint/architecture set completed with `26 passed`, and the full sequential direct regression completed with `985 passed, 5 deselected, 2 warnings in 121.63s`.

 `campp_vin.onnx` is promoted from an historical accuracy failure to a normal pass.
 Its concretized dynamic-time artifact fails during XNNPACK reshape preparation, so isolated evaluation now retries once, sequentially, with the